kent-map/dickens/docs/great-expectations-guildhall.md

 This scene anticipates a moment much later in the novel, when Pip will release himself from his own guilt by showing public support to Magwitch at his trial.

-The Guildhall itself does not feature again in the novel, but Pip would have to pass it on his many journeys through the town, when staying at the '''Blue Boar''' inn, paying his respects to Miss Havisham at Satis House or making his less frequent visits to Joe at the '''forge'''.
+The Guildhall itself does not feature again in the novel, but Pip would have to pass it on his many journeys through the town, when staying at the Blue Boar inn, paying his respects to Miss Havisham at Satis House or making his less frequent visits to Joe at the forge.

 See also [Mobile Landscapes](/mobile-landscapes)